Abhighyaa/Musiqaa/README.md

 # Getting Started

   Download the repository on your local machine.
 Open Command Prompt and navigate to your folder.
-Run the following comand:
+Run the following command:

     python manage.py runserver